VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Introduction

 \textbf{Problem.} Despite the several benefits that AI-AI provides for 6G communications, this newly proposed paradigm faces key challenges that need to be addressed before its successful deployment in 6G systems.
 For example, since wireless channel is a major contributor in the NN-based receiver performance, \textit{verifying and maintaining the performance} of the AI-native receiver becomes a real challenge.
-NNs might not deliver the expected performance if they are deployed in an environment different from what they were trained in, as evident in several different examples: Recent work~\cite{al2020exposing,nasim-augmentation} show that NN-based RF fingerprinting accuracy drops drastically when training channels are different from deployment channels.
+NNs might not deliver the expected performance if they are deployed under wireless channels different from what they were trained in, as evident in several different examples: Recent work~\cite{al2020exposing,nasim-augmentation} show that NN-based radio frequency (RF) fingerprinting accuracy drops drastically when training channels are different from deployment channels.
 Authors in~\cite{nasim-spinn} show retraining is necessary to maintain the performance of an NN-based channel estimator in new environments.
-Authors in~\cite{modulation-classification} show that automatic modulation classification performance drops when the environment changes, and propose transfer learning as an effective light retraining technique.
-The critical role of the wireless channel in AI/ML-based wireless systems renders the performance verification and maintenance of AI-AI necessary.
+Authors in~\cite{modulation-classification} show that automatic modulation classification performance drops when the wireless channel changes, and propose transfer learning as an effective light retraining technique.
+The critical role of the wireless channel in AI-based wireless systems renders the performance verification and maintenance of AI-AI necessary.

-\textbf{Preliminaries.} As shown on the left side of Fig.~\ref{fig:overview}, we assume an NN-based receiver (a.k.a., AI-native receiver) that is responsible for converting received wireless signals (Rx Data \& Pilots) to bits.
+\textbf{Preliminaries.} As shown on the left side of Fig.~\ref{fig:overview}, we assume an NN-based receiver (a.k.a., AI-native receiver) that is responsible for converting received wireless signals (i.e., Rx Data \& Pilots) to bits.
 Such models are well-explored in the literature in a number of prior works~\cite{experimental,Pilotless,CP-free,deep-waveform,data-driven-letter,gao2018comnet,nasim-spinn,bahar-spinn}.
 Due to practical limitations, the training set of the NN-based receiver cannot contain all possible data variations or signals recorded under all possible channels encountered in the real world.
-Instead, the NN-based receiver is trained on a number of channel profiles, mobility conditions.
-While it performs well under the seen configurations, it is an open question whether it may suffer from a performance drop due to changes in the wireless environment (channel) during deployment.
+Instead, the NN-based receiver is trained on a number of channel profiles and mobility conditions.
+While it performs well under the seen configurations~\cite{deeprx,ni-white-deeprx}, it is an open question whether it may suffer from a performance drop if deployed under a new wireless channel.